mikrdgz/recharge-docs/docs/handling-products.md

 # Managing Products

 ## Overview
 Products are the core of ReCharge subscriptions.
-All catalog data is stored within the [Products Resource](docs/products.md) and is where we you will find information about subscriptions offered for an item including its price, variants and images.
+Our product catalog is where we store information about a product's price, weight, variant, SKU etc. The product[Products Resource endpoint](https://developer.rechargepayments.com/#products) is where we you will find information about subscriptions offered for an item including its price, variants and images.
 ReCharge automatically syncs and maintains product catalog data between Shopify and BigCommerce via our direct integrations.
 This article provides guidance on maintaining product data between your own catalog and the ReCharge product catalog using your own API integration.

 ## Uses